Learn first aid for a child who may have heat exhaustion

 We also have specific advice for first aid for an adult who may have heat exhaustion or heatstroke.

-1. Help them to a cool place and get them to rest.
+1. Help the child or baby to a cool place and get them to rest.

 Heat exhaustion happens when someone loses too much fluid and salt usually from sweating in hot conditions.

-2. Give them plenty of water to drink
+2. Give the child or baby plenty to drink

 Seek medical advice.

-Even if the child appears to recover fully, you should seek medical advice.
+Even if the child or baby appears to recover fully, you should seek medical advice.
 If their condition gets worse, call 999 for emergency help.

 Common questions about first aid for someone who has heat exhaustion